databricks/spark-training/strata_2013/index.md

    ~~~
    /root/mesos-ec2/copy-dir /root/spark/conf/ .
    ~~~

+   to copy the configuration directory to all slaves.

-__Information:__ Sometimes the EC2 instances don't initialize within the specified waiting time of 120 seconds.
+__Information:__ Sometimes the EC2 instances don't initialize within the standard waiting time of 120 seconds.
-If that happens you will ssh errors (or check in the Amazon web console).
+If that happens you, will ssh errors (or check in the Amazon web console).
-Try to increase the waiting to 4 minutes using the `-w 240` switch.
+In this case, try increasing the waiting to 4 minutes using the `-w 240` option.

 ## Post-launch steps
 Your cluster should be ready to use.